← Back to Blog

 • Hotspot/tethering: Supported

 The trade-offs are significant though.
-Per-GB data rates run 40 to 60 percent higher than alternatives, and the cost in developing countries can be extreme.
-One independent review on KYCnot.me reported $155 per GB in Angola.
+Per-GB data rates run 40 to 60 percent higher than alternatives, and because the eSIM auto-connects to whichever local network has the best signal, each with its own per-GB rate, your final cost is unpredictable.
+Costs in developing countries can be extreme: one independent review on KYCnot.me reported $155 per GB in Angola.
 Identity plans with phone numbers cost $59/year, compared to $12 per 3 months at nadanada.
 All traffic routes through Poland, an EU and NATO country with intelligence-sharing agreements.
 Crypto-only payments mean no credit card option.
-And the service occasionally sells out of eSIMs entirely.
+And the stock problem is real: as of August 2026 the site was once again showing a "SOLD OUT" notice, something that has happened repeatedly this year.

 PikaSim

-• Payment methods: Bitcoin Lightning, Bitcoin on-chain, Monero (via self-hosted BTCPay Server), credit and debit cards via Stripe
+• Payment methods: Bitcoin Lightning, Bitcoin on-chain, Monero, Zcash, USDT and 50+ altcoins (via self-hosted BTCPay Server), credit and debit cards

 • Account required: No